vsjondhale/LearnRust/README.md

         // do stuff with s
     }

+- The variable is valid from the point at which it’s declared until the end of the current scope.
 - When s comes into scope, it is valid.
 - It remains valid until it goes out of scope.